studoverse/campus-qr/README.md

 ## Features
 * **Simple**: Both check-in and administration have a clean and easy to use user interface.
-* **Secure**: State-of-the-art security measurements, role-based user management with only hashed password saving and encryption.
+* **Secure**: State-of-the-art security measurements, permission-based user management with only hashed password saving and encryption.
 * **Accessible**: Mobile optimized and responsive check in and management UI on all major devices and browsers without installation.
 * **Open source**: 100% of the code is open source and is without further modification production ready.
 * **Self-hostable**: The whole application can be hosted by the university itself.
 [Studo](https://studo.com) provides support in hosting the application.